 Light requirements

-Blue Spruce needs at least 5-6 hours of direct sunlight a day.
-In this case, you will get a tree with a dense crown and blue needles.
-This spruce can be planted so that it receives either morning or afternoon sun.
+Blue Spruce needs at least 5-6 hours of direct sunlight daily.
+You will get a tree with a dense crown and blue needles in this case.

 Read more: How Much Sun Does A Blue Spruce Tree Need?